(Warning: big spoilers for the movie Free Guy )

 like humans.
 Most standalone robots are purposed to one other person, to help that person be “the

-best version of yourself you can be.”
+best version of themself they can be.”
 Most larger AIs do something similar on planetary scales.
-They

-don’t paperclip because they don’t want to; they’re built from the beginning to like mere organic
+They don’t paperclip because they don’t want to; they’re built from the beginning to like mere

-I watched the movie Free Guy, the Ryan Reynolds vehicle in which he plays an NPC in a video game
+I watched the movie Free Guy, the Ryan Reynolds vehicle in which he plays an video game NPC who

-who discovers he’s an NPC.
-And while for those not paying attention it’s a lovely roller coaster of
+discovers he’s an NPC.
+And while for those not paying attention it’s a lovely roller coaster of eye

 Continue Reading